Research shows that retention isn’t the best plan for most kids.

 Holding kids back a grade — also known as “retention” — isn’t common.
 But if the school is considering having your child repeat a year (or if you are), there are some important basics to know about it.

-But sometimes your child’s academic struggles are just one factor that the school is considering.
+But sometimes a child’s academic struggles are just one factor that the school is considering.
 Additional reasons that the school may cite can include:

-Your child is very young for her grade or socially immature.
+A child is very young for their grade or socially immature.

 Recent research shows that, for the most part, holding kids back a grade isn’t the best practice.
 The National Association of School Psychologists (NASP) reports that some kids do better in school the first year or two after being held back.
 But it also says that this effect doesn’t last.

 NASP also points out that kids with learning and thinking differences may not do better at all unless there are new, specific interventions in place.
-If a child is held back because she’s struggling to learn, more of the same kind of teaching doesn’t help.
+When kids are held back because they’re struggling to learn, more of the same kind of teaching doesn’t help.
 Moving up a grade with new learning supports in place may be a better solution.

-As a parent, you play an important role in your child’s education.
-You have the right to be involved in the decision-making process.
+Parents play an important role in their child’s education.
+They have the right to be involved in the decision-making process.

-If your child’s school suggests that she repeat a year, it’s a good idea to sit down with her teacher to find out why.
-You can also ask what changes would be made in the ways your child is taught if she’s held back a year.
-It’s important that there’s a plan in place that you believe will help your child succeed.
+If the school suggests that your child repeat a year, it’s a good idea to sit down with the teacher to find out why.
+You can also ask what changes would be made in the ways your child is taught if repeating a grade.
+It’s important to have a plan in place that you believe will help your child succeed.

 When you meet with your child’s teacher, you can also discuss what alternatives there might be to retention.
 Some questions you might bring up:

-Are there new accommodations that could increase her success in the classroom next year?
+that could increase your child’s success in the classroom next year?